oracle/pgql-lang/pages/pgql-1.3-spec.md

 ```

 In the query above:
- - `student_network` is the name of the input graph.
  - `(n:Person)` is a vertex pattern in which `n` is a variable name and `:Person` a label expression.
  - Variable names like `n` can be freely chosen by the user.
 The vertices that match the pattern are said to "bind to the variable".
  - The label expression `:Person` specifies that we match only vertices that have the label `Person`.